When does a referendum get under the skin? Insights from the Swiss marriage equality referendum

 Tabea Hässler (University of Zurich), Léïla Eisner (University of Lausanne), Michal Pasek (Beyond Conflict), Evgeny Osin (National Research University Higher School of Economics), Masi Noor (University of Keel), Emilio Paolo Visintin (University of Ferrara), Colette van Laar (University of Leuven), Esra Ummark (University of Oslo), Sabine Otten (University of Groningen), and Julian Rengers (University of Groningen)

-Sport and LGBTIQ+ negativity
+Sports and LGBTIQ+ negativity

-Despite general trends toward greater acceptance of LGBTIQ+ individuals in many countries, LGBTIQ+ athletes often refrain from revealing their identity in the sport contexts (see Eisner & Hässler, 2019).
+Despite general trends toward greater acceptance of LGBTIQ+ individuals in many countries, LGBTIQ+ athletes often refrain from revealing their identity in sports contexts (see Eisner & Hässler, 2019).
 For instance, of the 11,000 athletes at the Rio Olympics, only about 56 athletes were out.
 One explanation for why LGBTIQ+ athletes conceal their LGBTIQ+ identity might be that the sports climate is particularly unwelcoming for LGBTIQ+ individuals.
 Given that concealment of one’s LGBTIQ+ identity is related to decreased feelings of inclusion and detrimental health outcomes, this project seeks to better understand attitudes toward LGBTIQ+ athletes.

 Kimberly Bourne (University of Washington), Ella J. Lombard (University of Washington), Léïla Eisner (University of Lausanne) and Tabea Hässler (University of Zurich)